InstAI-Co/Realtek_RTS3916n_User_Manual/doc/connect_board.md

 <!-- The '/dev/ttyUSB0' is a 'USB to TTL' chip.
 If you want to ensure which device is yours, you can use the command "sudo dmesg --follow" to check when the chip is connecting to your computer. -->

-`/dev/ttyUSB0` is a `USB to TTL` chip.
-If you want to identify which device is yours, you can use the command `sudo dmesg --follow` to check the messages when the chip connects to your computer.
+`/dev/ttyUSB0` is the device path for connected `USB to TTL` chip.
+If you want to identify which path is USB to TTL chip that has been connected, you can use the command `sudo dmesg --follow` to check the messages and find the device path when the chip connects to your computer.

 </details>

 ## <div align="center">NFS</div>

-***NFS*** is used to share files or folders from your computer to the Realtek Board.
-We do this because when we complete transferring the model format, it allows the Board to use the model during inference.
+***NFS*** is used to share files and folders from your computer to the Realtek Board.
+After we complete converting and cross-compiling the YOLOv3-tiny model and generate the model executable, NFS tool allows us to transfer it from PC to the Board before performing inference step.

 <details open>
-<summary>Install</summary>
+<summary>Install NFS on PC</summary>

 ```shell
 sudo apt install nfs-kernel-server